opconWizard/opcon-docs/docs/objects/defining-properties.md

 ### OpCon Events

-- The [Property-Related Events](../events/types.md#property) ($PROPERTY:ADD, SET, and DELETE) support maintenance of user-defined properties for any object (e.g., OpCon/xps Instance, Machine Instance, Schedule Instance, and Job Instance).
+- The [Property-Related Events](../events/types.md#property) ($PROPERTY:ADD, SET, and DELETE) support maintenance of user-defined properties for any object (e.g., OpCon Instance, Machine Instance, Schedule Instance, and Job Instance).
 - $SCHEDULE:BUILD type events have an optional parameter for defining properties for the schedule being built.
 Properties will automatically be associated with the defined schedule to build.
 A